automuteus/automuteus/README.md

 **You must specify `http://` or `https://` accordingly, and specify the port if non-8123.
 For example, `https://your-app.herokuapp.com:443`**
 - `CONFIG_PATH`: Alternate filesystem path for guild and user config files.
 Defaults to `./`
 - `LOG_PATH`: Filesystem path for log files.
 Defaults to `./`
+- `CAPTURE_TIMEOUT`: How many seconds of no capture events received before the Bot will terminate the associated game/connection.
+Defaults to 600 seconds.
+### HIGHLY advanced.
+Probably don't ever touch these ;)
 - `NUM_SHARDS`: Num shards provided to the Discord API.
 - `SHARD_ID`: Shard ID used to identify with the Discord API.
 Needs to be strictly less than `NUM_SHARDS`